Enxhis/Assignment11-Note-Taker/README.md

 ## Description

-   * Application that can be used to write, save and delete notes.
+   * An application that can be used to write, save and delete notes.
 This application uses an express backend.
 It saves and retrieves data from a JSON file.

 ## Table of Content